This article was originally published September 4, 2017.

 On my blog, I’ve taught you how to network from your couch, how to land a job when you’re not quite qualified, and how to make informational interviews fun.
 Needless to say, I have a lot of experience under my belt building these types of relationships.

 5 Introductory Questions to Ask In Informational Interviews

 1. What sorts of experiences have characterized your career journey?

-Sometimes the greatest career turns are the ones you never could have expected (I talk about this in my recent episode of Women Killing It!).
+Sometimes the greatest career turns are the ones you never could have expected (I talk about this in this episode of Women Killing It!).

 Asking this in an informational interview can open you up to unexpected, exciting opportunities and leave you feeling inspired to embrace the curve balls life throws.